Daniel-KM/BeamMeUpToInternetArchive/README.md

 expertise needed for deployment on a server with root access, such as those provided by Amazon Web Services’ Elastic Cloud Computing, is not required.

-Omeka is the Wordpress of web-based archival software.
-Its tools may not be state-of-the-art, but it fulfills a critical need in lowering the bar for deployment.
 The hottest Silicon Valley start-ups have trouble finding capable systems engineers to manage their servers.
 Not-for-profits do not have the resources to attract such talent.
 They need Omeka.